 More information can be found on Dr. McGuire’s website.

 Each year the Office of Faculty Development and Instructional Development partner with colleagues from across campus to host this full-day conference.

 - Academic Director of Online Education

 - CITS Instructional Development

 - Office of the Provost

-Please contact email@example.com with any conference-related questions.
+Please email us at email@example.com with any conference-related questions.